jasny/php-code-quality/STANDARD.md

 Projects with a web service API SHOULD include API tests, runnable by phpunit or codeception.

-Controller methods related to a web service SHOULD be covered by unit tests, with a code covereage of 90% or more.
+Controller methods related to a web service SHOULD be covered by API tests, with a code covereage of 90% or more.

 ### 7.3.
 Functional tests